nilsso/LuaGame/README.md

 LuaGame
 =======

-Pracitce game project for the Lua LOVE engine
+Pracitce game project for the Lua LÖVE engine